ArKT-7/won-deployer/guide/English/unlock-bootloader-en.md

 - [`🛠️ HyperSploit (bypass method)`](https://github.com/TheAirBlow/HyperSploit/releases/download/1.0.0/HyperSploit-Windows.exe).

+>[!NOTE]
-> **[!NOTE]**
+>
-> The waiting period in the Mi Unlock Tool may vary.
-Please be patient and wait until the process completes.
+> Waiting period in Mi unlock Tool May be different so wait till.

+>[!WARNING]
-> **[!WARNING]**
+>
-> During the waiting period, avoid resetting your device or logging out of your Xiaomi account.
+> During the waiting period, do not reset your device or log out of your Xiaomi account.
+>
-> **Data Backup**: Unlocking the bootloader will erase all data on your device.
-Ensure you have backed up any important data.
+> Backup Data: Unlocking the bootloader will erase all data on your device.
+Make sure to back up important data before proceeding.

 ---